 For instance, start with adding more greens to your diet.
 The following week, try to drink more water and fewer beverages that are heavy in calories and sugar.
-Then each week, modify a behavior that will contribute to your success in losing weight and keeping it off.
+Then each week, modify behavior that will contribute to your success in losing weight and keeping it off.

 “Many individuals have success in losing weight, and the problem lies in keeping the weight off for the long term,” Dr. Fenwick said.
-“It is imperative to establish healthy lifestyle habits in the beginning that set you up for long-term success.”
+“It is imperative to establish healthy lifestyle habits at the beginning that set you up for long-term success.”

 She also advises seeking support from your family.

 “If you’re the only one modifying their nutrition and your spouse brings home McDonald’s every night, that can be extremely challenging to refrain from overeating,” Dr. Fenwick noted.